How To Format Google Sheet Cells

 Number Formatting

 Number formatting refers to the way numbers are displayed in a cell.
 Google Sheets offers a range of number formatting options, including currency, percentage, and date formats.
-(See Also: How Do You Lock Rows In Google Sheets)
+(See Also: How To Make Google Sheets Round Numbers)

 Format Description